rhubarbgroup/email-address-encoder/readme.txt

 = 1.0.21 =

-* Changed page slug to avoid warnings with the keyword `encode`
+* Changed page slug to avoid issues with the `encode` keyword
 * Only search for unprotected emails on public pages
 * Show warning when page couldn't be fetches